Strawberry Plants

 Thanks for the suggestions!

-Charity Rouse
+15. Charity Rouse says

 I started four topsy turvy planters about three weeks ago.
 The day after I planted them I read tthese comments and was extremely worried because I’ve never been great at gardening.
 However, I decided to give it my best.